Neural Networks Enhancement with Logical Knowledge: State of the Art

-A different strategy, used also by the proposed method (\kenn), is to inject the knowledge directly into the structure of the neural network.
-Being part of the model, the knowledge is automatically enforced even at inference time instead of being optimized only during training.
-Another advantage of this type of technique is that it is possible to include rules weights as learnable parameters instead of defining them as hyper-parameters.
-This makes methods like \kenn\ suitable for scenarios where the given knowledge contains errors or when rules are softly satisfied in the real world but it is not known in advance the extent on which they are correct.
+\kenn, the proposed approach in this paper, works pretty differently from the methods seen so far.
+The main difference lies in the way logic formulas are used: in \kenn\ they become part of the classifier instead of being enforced during training.
+Previously mentioned approaches based on regularization force the constraints satisfaction during training making the assumption that the knowledge is in general correct.
+Instead, here we assume there is a relationship between clauses and correct results, but this relationship is not known.
+The logical constraints are seen as a prior belief rather than prior knowledge.
+More in detail, \kenn\ has internal learnable parameters associated with the logic formulas.
+This makes \kenn\ suitable for scenarios where the given knowledge contains errors or when rules are softly satisfied in the real world but it is not known in advance the extent on which they are correct.
+The differences between \kenn\ and methods that inject logical knowledge through the Loss function will be further analyzed in Section~\ref{sec:rel_work_2}.

-Another method, proposed by Li and Srikumar, that injects the knowledge directly into the structure of the model is restricted to implications rules with exactly one consequent~\cite{augmenting}.
-However, it does not learn the clause weights, which are hyper-parameters.
+Another approach that directly encodes the knowledge into the structure of the model is provided by Li and Srikumar who recently proposed a method that codifies the logical constraints directly into the neural network model~\citep{augmenting}.
+However, they restrict the rules to implications with exactly one consequent and they do not provide the possibility to learn clause weights, which in their system are added as hyper-parameters.

-Finally, Relational Neural Networks (RNM) is also an architecture that adds the logic directly into the model~\cite{RNM}.
-As the best of our knowledge, it is the only method other than \kenn\ which is capable of integrating logical knowledge with a neural network while learning the clause weights.
-However, the logic is not included inside the model as a function, but it is enforced by an optimization process that applies MAP inference.
-This reduces the scalability of RNM since the optimization must be performed at inference time, and also at each training step.
-On the other hand, \kenn\ uses the logic to build a new layer of the network which enforces the satisfaction of the knowledge without the need to perform optimization.
-A more detailed comparison between \kenn\ and RNM is in Section~\ref{sec:rel_work_2}.
+Going in the same direction, \citep{RNM} proposed Relational Neural Networks (RNM).
+RNM can be also inserted in the set of approaches that add the logic directly into the model and, as the best of our knowledge, it is the only method other than \kenn\ which is capable of integrating logical knowledge with a neural network while learning the clause weights.
+However, it requires to solve an optimization problem at inference time and during each training step.
+The main advantage of \kenn\ over RNM is scalability, since \kenn\ does not need to perform optimization.
+A more detailed comparison between \kenn\ and RNM in Section~\ref{sec:rel_work_2}.

 \newcounter{barcounter}

 \newenvironment{mygraph}[3]{ \posx{#1} \posy{#2}

 \foreach \i in {0.1,0.2,0.3,0.4,0.5,0.6,0.7,0.8,0.9,1.0} { \draw[ultra thin, fill=gray!0] (#1-0.1,#2+4*\i) -- (#1+6,#2+4*\i); \node[draw=none] at (#1-0.6,#2+4*\i) {\i}; }